jackmayhew/forage/README.md

 paste a spotify track url, forage finds similar songs on last.fm and downloads them as mp3s with metadata and album art

+## why

+i wanted a way to discover and own music without relying on streaming services. this tool lets you build a local library based on what you already like

 ## install

 you need: